kush1434/flocker_frontend/README.md

 1. sharing a file:  `wget "raw-link.ipynb"
 2. creating a template from this repository
-3. sharing a fork among team members
+3. sharing a fork among team member
 4. etc.

 ---